Gewoi/Gewoi.github.io/README.md

 If you have any feedback, questions or bugs to report, please send them to admin*(at)*langapp.ch (replace the *(at)* with @).

+- ### *13.08.2026*
+  *Two new lessons*
+  Hello there!
+I took a bit of time and added two new lessons.
+The next block of lessons will be about hobbies.
+I sometimes struggle a bit with the order and I'm not sure what to put next, so if you have any ideas on what additional lessons would be crucial to have, please send me an email at the above address!

 - ### *03.07.2026*
    *New lesson and small fixes*
   Hello everyone!
 I just wanted to let those interested know that the project is still receiving new lessons and updates; life has been a bit busier still for the last month, but I will try to add at least one or two more lessons every couple of weeks so this course can keep expanding!
 This new one contains some household verbs and a quick introduction to *separable* verbs.
 I chose a bit of a unique example: The word for *washing dishes*, but you'll see in the lesson.